 Recently many of my friends have been talking about hiking the Colorado Trail.
 One friend from Texas planned to hike the entire 485.8 miles in 3 weeks this summer.
 He just finished on Monday and picked up his car and excess belongings that he left at my house.
 Another friend is hiking a portion with her son starting tomorrow.
 And finally, another friend is hiking all the segments over five years.
 He has completed multiple trips, some day hikes and some backpacking trips, along the trail this summer.

 I chose segment 3 because the 12.2 mile section ends just 4 miles down the road from our summer cabin where my parents were staying, thus I had an organized pick up at 3pm.
 I left my home in Denver sometime between 6:30 and 7 beneath cloudy skies, stopped for a few minutes in Pine Junction, enjoyed the lovely view of the grassy meadow cut by the flowing river along 126 before I finally turned onto 550.
 The trailhead location is in a fee area ($6 daily use) less than 0.1 miles down this dirt road on the right hand side.

 With my hiking poles in hand, I locked the car, stuffed the keys in my pack belt, and strolled to the trailhead sign just a few minutes after I watched two other hikers walk down the path.
 Despite not feeling that great, most likely due to flash floods on the Western Slope and storms projected for the front range in the afternoon, I had a nervous energy about me.
 I was so excited about starting this new adventure…someday completing the Colorado Trail.

 So after stopping at the sign with the trail map, though I became engrossed with the blurb on the threatened butterfly, the pawnee montane skipper which makes its home only in this area, I headed down the trail.
 The trail widened almost to the width of a road beneath the warm sun.
 I thought to myself, “I’m glad I started at 8:30.
 It’s already hot, and I thought the Official Guide Book said this section was shaded.
 I guess I’ll be getting to the shade of the evergreens soon.”

-This is a very embarrassing fact for me to admit though I’m learning it’s OK to laugh at my mistakes (and much more fun)!
-I’d like to blame it on my excitement, the fact I didn’t want to be walking right behind the other pair of hikers and I was focused on their path, my headache, or the headache preventative Topamax (kindly referred to as Dopamax by many who take it as it causes forgetfulness, lack of concentration, and otherwise “dumb blonde” moves), but the bottom line was I’m human.
+This is a very embarrassing fact for me to admit, though I’m learning it’s OK to laugh at my mistakes (and it’s much more fun)!
+I’d like to blame it on my excitement, the fact I didn’t want to be walking right behind the other pair of hikers, my headache, or the headache preventative Topamax (kindly referred to as Dopamax by many who take it as it causes forgetfulness, lack of concentration, and otherwise “dumb blonde” moves), but the bottom line was I’m human.

 The trail weaved through some towering granite boulders that always make me wonder how they landed exactly that way.
 They seemed like a climbers paradise.
 At 0.6 mile, I crossed a dirt road, 550, and continued along the crushed granite path to the trail’s first water source around mile 1.3.
 At the crossing, the water was rather stagnant, though I could hear it running, so I suppose it was decent enough if treated.
 I’m not so sure this would be a reliable spot, however, during a dry year.
 The guide book describes the creek as “intermittent”.

 Purple, white, yellow, and red wildflowers lined the trail.
 One day I will learn their names, and the names will stick.
 Now that I knew there was a rare butterfly in the area, I took particular care to photograph several, though I don’t think I succeeded in capturing the pawnee montane skipper that needs an open ponderosa pine forest to survive and feeds on the purple flowers.

 Around mile 3, I found a better water source, though as a dayhiker, I was carrying enough water with me.
-After crossing the creek, the trail ascends up toward the left while an old road descends to the right.
-While there are good signs pointing the opposite direction, there were none pointing the direction I was headed.
-I just assumed I’d follow the well-traveled crushed, granite.
+After crossing the creek, the trail ascends up toward the left as an old road descends to the right.
+While there was good signage in the opposite direction, it was lacking in the direction I was headed.
+I just followed the well-traveled crushed, granite.

 I finally found a CT sign at the intersection of the Colorado and Tramway Trails.
-The official arrow pointed me straight though a few other arrows pointed me left and diagonal…all were in the opposite direction of the other choice, so I felt confident.
+The official arrow pointed me straight though a few other arrows pointed me left and diagonal…all pointed in the opposite direction from the other choice, so I felt confident I was heading the correct way.
 Less than twenty minutes later, I intersected with Green Mountain Trail and followed the signs accordingly just in time to cross another creek.

 About a half mile later at the next intersection, a post in the ground with some black marker scribble indicated I should go to the right.
 I had seven miles down and 5.2 to go.
 I continued descending another half mile to a creek which I crossed and followed the trail up through the meadow and to the Meadows Group Campground Road (continuing straight along the creek/gulley would have been the wrong way) but there wasn’t a marker.

 Uniquely, for the area in which the signs warned to stay on the trail, I didn’t hear any gunfire.
 As soon as I exited the area, however, bang, bang, bang rattled in the distance.
 I arrived at the car which was parked at the beginning of Segment 4 but pointed facing the end of Segment 3.
-I was sweating and out of breath, but I was only two minutes late according to Bart and my mom had just said to Bart, “I hope I see that red backpack soon.”
+I was sweating and out of breath, but I was only two minutes late according to Bart, and my mom had just said to Bart, “I hope I see that red backpack soon.”

 Well, I guess I’ve hiked a few more miles than that if you add in the detour on Segment 2 and the few times I’ve fiddled around on Segment 4 in the past, but now it is official that I’m setting out to hike it all, all be it in increments.
 I hope to finish the first five segments by this fall and perhaps talk a few friends into going with me.
 Until another hike…ETB